Rokomari built its initial brand awareness through low-cost offline campaigns such as banners, festoons, posters, and wall writing.

 We then made some changes to the feature.
 We asked our users for a better name for the feature.
 We gave it a more prominent position.
 With that more people came to know about the feature and we also received some good names.
 Then after some modifications, we changed it to “Ekru Pore Dekhun (read a bit)” and received a 27% increase in the use of the feature.
 That’s a growth hack.
 We ran several tests and found something that worked.”

-The company says it has adopted growth hacking as a cultural norm and applies the techniques of growth hacking in every area of our operation.
+The company says it has adopted growth hacking as a cultural norm and applies the techniques of growth hacking in every area of its operation.

 Rokomari routinely makes big and small changes to its website to see how people respond to each change.